 Millions of Dollars One % pt.
 Increase One % pt.
-Decrease Effect on total service and interest cost components \$ 5 \$ (4) Effect on accumulated benefit obligation 59 (49)
+Decrease Effect on total service and interest cost componentsEffect on accumulated benefit obligation \$ 5 59 \$ (4) (49)

 Equity Adjustment

 During 2002, actual asset returns for our pension plans were adversely impacted by continued deterioration in the equity markets.
 Also during 2002, corporate bond yields, which are used in determining the discount rate for future pension obligations, continued to decline.
 As a result of negative asset returns and lower discount rates, we were required to recognize an additional minimum pension liability.
 An additional minimum pension liability adjustment is required when our accumulated benefit obligation exceeds the fair value of our plan assets, and that difference exceeds the net pension liability.
 The liability was recorded as a \$141 million after-tax reduction to common shareholders' equity as part of accumulated other comprehensive loss in 2002.